Mercedes-Benz Group AG – Annual report – 31 December 2021

 Longer overdue periods regularly lead to higher allowances.

 At the beginning of the contracts, collaterals of usually at least 100% of the carrying amounts were agreed, which are backed by the vehicles based on the underlying contracts.
-Over the contract terms, the amounts of the collaterals are included in the calculation of the risk provisioning, so the carrying amounts of the credit-impaired contracts are primarily backed by the underlying vehicles.
+Over the contract terms, the amounts of the collaterals are included in the calculation of the risk provisioning, so the net carrying amounts of the credit-impaired contracts are primarily backed by the underlying vehicles.

-At 31 December 2021, receivables from financial services with a carrying amount of €10,378 million (31 December 2020: €11,463 million) were pledged mostly as collateral for liabilities from ABS transactions (see also Note 25).
+At 31 December 2022, receivables from financial services with a carrying amount of €11,931 million (2021: €10,378 million) were pledged mostly as collateral for liabilities from ABS transactions (see also Note 25).

 20. Trade receivables